rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     `MATCH (:node)` <br>
     <br>
    * Alias <br>
-     You append an unique alias to a node, which TQL binds to the node.
-The `RETURN` clause references the alias to retrieve data. <br>
+     You append an unique alias to a node, and TQL binds it to that node. <br>
+     The `RETURN` clause references the alias to retrieve data from the associated node or relationship. <br>
-    'MATCH (alias:node) <br>
+    'MATCH (alias:node)` <br>
      <br>
     `MATCH (alias:node) RETURN alias` <br>
     Returns all attributes for the node.<br>